-To make explicit how perception feeds planning, we visualize the predicted spatial intensities \(\rho_{t+h}\) produced by the distributed Koopman operator and the geometric obstacle sets used by MPC at representative time that coincide with Fig.~\ref{fig:sim11xxx}.
-At time \(t\), the most recent lifted snapshot is propagated forward as \(X_{t+h} \approx K^h X_t\), \(h=1,\dots,H\), then mapped back to the grid to obtain \(\rho_{t+h}\in[0,1]\).
-For each predicted map, a threshold \(c_\rho\) selects high-likelihood occupancy \(\Psi_t = \left\{ \xi \in \mathbb{R}^2 : \rho_t(\xi) > c_{\rho} \right\}\), to which Gaussian mixture model is fit, yielding centers \(\{\mu_{\ell,t+h}\}\) and covariances \(\{\Sigma_{\ell,t+h}\}\).
-Confidence ellipses derived from \((\mu_{\ell,t+h},\Sigma_{\ell,t+h})\) are then approximated by polygons and {inflated} by the safety margin \(\varepsilon\), producing time-varying polytopes that circumscribe the predicted obstacle mass.
-Fig.~\ref{fig:intense11xxx} overlays the predicted intensity field \(\rho_{t+h},~ t = 15, ~h = 1,7,14\) to show intensity values inside the union of all nominal polytopes (white background elsewhere) that are passed to MPC as the linear constraints in \eqref{OBSTACLEFINAL}.
-This view reveals three key connections: \emph{(a)} the distributed Koopman operator forecasts the future spatial distribution of moving obstacles on the original grid, \emph{(b)} the Gaussian mixture model serves as a compact surrogate that locates and shapes obstacle components directly from \(\rho_{t}\), and \emph{(c)} the polygonal circumscribers translate these probabilistic predictions into tractable, conservative linear inequalities enforceable at each step of the MPC horizon.
-Panels at $t = 15$ shown in Fig.~\ref{fig:intense11xxx} align with the controller’s receding-horizon updates used in Fig.~\ref{fig:sim11xxx} for $h = 1,7,14$.
-As time progresses, the Koopman predictions advect and deform the intensity ridges, while the Gaussian mixture model components smoothly re-center and re-orient.
-The resulting polytopes track these changes with \({n_{\varsigma}}=8\) facets, and the inflated boundaries define the {actual} constraints enforced in \eqref{OsbtacleMPC}.
-This predictive pipeline explains the anticipatory deviations of the robot path: the controller looks up to the future occupancy through \(\rho_{t+h}\), receives a compact linear description via the polytopes, and adjusts the trajectory before high-density regions intersect the planned path.
+To clarify how perception informs planning, we visualize the predicted spatial intensities \(\rho_{t+h}\) generated by the distributed Koopman operator together with the geometric obstacle sets used by MPC at representative times corresponding to Fig.~\ref{fig:sim11xxx}.
+From the most recent lifted snapshot at time \(t\), predictions are obtained via \(X_{t+h}\approx K^{h}X_t\), \(h=1,\dots,H\), and mapped back to the grid to recover \(\rho_{t+h}\in[0,1]\).
+A threshold \(c_{\rho}\) selects high-likelihood regions \(\Psi_t=\{\xi\in\mathbb{R}^2:\rho_t(\xi)>c_{\rho}\}\), to which a Gaussian mixture model is fitted, yielding component means \(\{\mu_{\ell,t+h}\}\) and covariances \(\{\Sigma_{\ell,t+h}\}\).
+Confidence ellipses derived from \((\mu_{\ell,t+h},\Sigma_{\ell,t+h})\) are then polygonally approximated and inflated by a safety margin \(\varepsilon\), producing time-varying polytopes that conservatively bound the predicted obstacle mass.
+Fig.~\ref{fig:intense11xxx} overlays \(\rho_{t+h}\) at \(t=15\) for \(h=1,7,14\), highlighting intensity values within the union of all nominal polytopes, which are passed to MPC as the linear constraints in \eqref{OBSTACLEFINAL}.
+This visualization illustrates three key links: \emph{(i)} the Koopman operator predicts future obstacle distributions on the original grid, \emph{(ii)} the Gaussian mixture model provides a compact parametric surrogate of \(\rho_t\), and \emph{(iii)} polygonal circumscribers convert these probabilistic predictions into conservative linear inequalities enforceable along the MPC horizon.
+As time evolves, the intensity ridges advect and deform, the mixture components re-center and re-orient, and the resulting polytopes, constructed with \(n_{\varsigma}=8\) facets and inflated boundaries, define the actual constraints enforced in \eqref{OsbtacleMPC}.
+This pipeline explains the anticipatory behavior of the robot: future occupancy is forecast through \(\rho_{t+h}\), summarized by polytopes, and incorporated into MPC before high-density regions intersect the planned path.